 Bion is a founding member of the Coalition for Affordable Bay Solutions (CABS) that, along with major national and state livestock interests and others, supports a market-driven strategy that will allow more cost-effective solutions to compete for current public spending.
 The 2013 bipartisan LBFC study said a competitive bidding program could reduce costs to Pennsylvania’s rate- and tax-payers by up to $1.5 billion annually, an 80 percent savings.
 A Special Report issued by Pennsylvania’s Auditor General highlighted the Commonwealth’s impending default on its 2017 Bay targets, the dire economic consequences of that default, and the need to address low cost alternatives, including manure control technologies.

-In October 2016, legislation to implement a competitive bidding strategy in order to capture the savings opportunities spelled out in the LBFC study was introduced in the Pennsylvania Senate.
-The bill was sponsored by Republican leadership; Bion anticipates successful passage of the bill or similar measures in the current legislative session that ends in June 2017.
+In June 2017, legislation to implement a competitive bidding strategy in order to capture the savings opportunities spelled out in the LBFC study was introduced in the Pennsylvania Senate.
+The bill is sponsored by Republican leadership; Bion anticipates successful passage in the 2017 legislative session.
 In April 2017, US EPA sent an ‘expectations letter‘ to PA DEP that details the state’s Chesapeake Bay challenges, options and potential consequences for non-compliance.
-The letter strongly encourages PA to utilize nutrient trading, competitive bidding and other ways to engage the private sector, in order to lower costs and help speed implementation.
+The letter strongly encourages PA to utilize nutrient trading, competitive bidding and other ways to engage the private sector to lower costs, with an emphasis on the state’s looming storm water requirements.

 While the answer seems straightforward – reallocate some portion of our existing spending to these more cost-effective solutions – change has been a complex and slow process, involving many layers of federal, state and local agencies and policies.
 The clean water space is dominated by government agencies and NGOs, many that have a strong cultural bias against private sector solutions.
 But the biggest problem has been the many vested (and deeply invested) stakeholders, including many of the NGOs and their stakeholders, that benefit from the status quo.
 As always, these entrenched interests strongly oppose innovative alternatives that might reduce ‘their’ share of funding, despite clear evidence of better and cheaper solutions.

 The inevitable reallocation of current spending to more effective and cost-effective solutions will unlock dramatic savings to the taxpayer, who ultimately bears the cost for clean water.
-An ever increasing strain on the environment means we need to use ALL the tools in the toolbox, especially the private sector with its ability to innovate.
+With an ever-growing population, we will need to use ALL the tools in the toolbox, including the private sector with its ability to innovate.
 Finalizing and funding a competitive procurement strategy that is transparent, accountable and based on cost (as most goods and services are acquired on behalf of the taxpayer) will benefit both the environment and the taxpayer, and will highlight those solutions that can document both their effectiveness and cost-effectiveness.

 The farming community has long awaited this important opportunity, which allows the financing and installation of new technologies to reduce the amount of nutrients flowing into our Nation’s watersheds.
 The proposed legislation to implement a competitive bidding process for the Commonwealth of Pennsylvania is cutting-edge public policy and will lead to improved water management with lower costs to the citizens.